Sarah's journey to a healthy weight

 "I wanted to help my members access my recipes and to make sure even those who aren’t confident cooks can follow them."

-Becoming a Coach and helping others
+Becoming a WW Coach and helping others

-The ups and downs of weight maintenance
+Ups and downs of weight maintenance

-Her recent success was winning the 'Regional Coach Back to Goal' in the Healthy Life Awards.
 The top of Sarah’s Goal range is 71kg.
 Last year, she crept up to 73kg.
 “It wasn’t healthy – and it was a bad look for a Coach.
 I felt like a fraud in front of my members,” she says.

 “I wasn’t being kind to myself.
 I’d been through a divorce, I’d been helping Alyssa, now 10, with her emotions, and I didn’t give myself positive talk.
 There are times when life just becomes too difficult.
 I let myself go and went under.”